-We desperately need to think out of the box, so to speak, beyond using less water and preventing leakages, important though these are.
+We desperately need to think out of the box, so to speak, beyond simply using less water and preventing leakages, important though these are.

 Affordability needs to be considered too.
 Desalination plants are fine and dandy in a prosperous society, but in South Africa the cost is simply prohibitive.
-With the electrical utility Eskom in dire straits, the availability and cost of power makes this non sustainable on a sufficiently large scale.
+With the electrical utility Eskom in dire straits, the availability and cost of power makes this non-sustainable on a sufficiently large scale.

 Water quality is another factor that needs to be faced.
-With 80% of South Africa's potable water now being contaminated with microplastics and microbeads, and the ever present threat of typhoid and cholera, and effluent from mines and non-functional sewerage plants, clean potable water can no longer be taken for granted.
+With 80% of South Africa's potable water now being contaminated with microplastics and microbeads, and the ever present threat of typhoid and cholera, and effluent from mines and non-functional sewerage plants, clean drinking water can no longer be taken for granted.

 Water innovation is desperately needed if our world is to survive.
 There is one domain that has yet to be seriously considered on a large scale that fits all these requirements; harvesting and storing rainfall at base; in every single home.

 Above ground tanks have one great disadvantage; the water is warm and bacteria flourish; it's certainly not potable.